In Topeka, Trump seeks to turn Kavanaugh victory into Republican rallying cry

 Not everyone was happy.
 Anti-Trump protestors rallied outside the arena.

-“I just wish he would listen to people more and not be so selfish and do everything for himself,” said Debbie Gray, a protestor from Topeka.
+“I just wish he would listen to people more and not be so selfish and do everything for himself,” said Debbie Gray, a protester from Topeka.

 Nichole Saunders, a factory worker from Topeka, was blunt: “It’s a terrifying situation.”